Yasumi Matsuno

-Yasumi Matsuno (松野 泰己, Matsuno Yasumi) is a Japanese video game designer.
+Yasumi Matsuno (松野 泰己, Matsuno Yasumi) is a Japanese video game designer and writer.
 Matsuno was first introduced to video games in arcades while waiting for the train, and first played Space Invaders and Xevious there.
 He attended Hosei University for foreign policy but dropped out, and after working for a time as an economic reporter, he joined Quest Corporation.

 As an employee at video game companies Quest in 1989 and later Square in 1995, Matsuno became well known for his work in the tactical role-playing game genre, specifically the Ogre Battle (1993) and Final Fantasy Tactics (1997) series, in addition to Vagrant Story (2000) and Final Fantasy XII (2006).
 After disruptions from staff leaving his development team, he resigned from Square Enix due to prolonged illness.
 During a freelance period, he worked on games for Nintendo's Wii such as MadWorld (2009).
 He joined Level-5 in 2011 where he helped create Crimson Shroud for the Nintendo 3DS.

 In 2016, he created his own company called Algebra Factory, and during this period was asked by Square Enix to create a scenario for Final Fantasy XIV's expansion Stormblood (2017).
 He created a raid called "Return to Ivalice", the land of Ivalice being a setting from previous Final Fantasy games he had worked on.
 Matsuno was subsequently asked to create another scenario, which was titled "Save the Queen: Blades of Gunnhildr" and included in Shadowbringers, another expansion for the game.

 Early life

 Matsuno grew up in a rural area, where he felt his only entertainment were movies, television, and books.
 His hobbies included making dioramas.
 He was particularly fond of World War II dioramas, that he used to make by researching at the local library.
 He would incorporate story elements into each of his creation.

 His introduction to video games was playing Space Invaders and Xevious at the arcades while waiting for the train.
 He was fond of The Legend of Zelda and Dragon Quest on the Nintendo Entertainment System, and played heavily on the Amiga and PC, including Ultima Online.
 He attended Hosei University for foreign policy but dropped out after three years.
 Shortly thereafter he found work as an economic reporter but found the work unfulfilling.
-In 1989 Matsuno left his job as a reporter to work at Quest Corporation.
+In 1989, Matsuno left his job as a reporter to work at Quest Corporation.